slint-ui/slint/docs/install_qt.md

 and there is not much more to do.
 On many distributions, you also need the **-dev** packages.
 For distributions that split the packages in different modules, you just need `qtbase` (for QtWidgets) and `qtsvg` for the SVG plugin.

-If when running your SixtyFPS application you get an error that libQt5Core.so.5 or such cannot be found, you need to adjust the `LD_LIBRARY_PATH` environment variable to contain a path that contains the Qt libraries.
+If when running your Slint application you get an error that libQt5Core.so.5 or such cannot be found, you need to adjust the `LD_LIBRARY_PATH` environment variable to contain a path that contains the Qt libraries.

 ### macOS